-Transportation Alternatives Program (TAP)
+Transportation Alternatives (TA) Set-Aside Program

+Construction projects must have a construction cost of at least $50,000, but may not exceed $1 million unless the project is of exceptional regional or statewide significance.
+Criteria for project selection include readiness for implementation, safety, consistency with local regional plans, collaboration with stakeholders, statewide or regional significance and ability to deliver the project.
 Please be advised that this is NOT a grant program; it is a cost reimbursement program administered by PennDOT.
 All pre-construction costs including preliminary engineering, construction specifications, environmental clearance and right-of-way and utility clearance must be borne by the project sponsor.